ChloeL19/DafnyBench/README.md

 - Code synthesis and annotations: basically implement an algorithm and a proof for that algorithm given a formal specification of what is wanted
 - Annotations: given an algorithm, re-insert the formal specifications and all helper annotations
 - Docstring to full implementation: given a natural language description of a task, write a formal specification for important properties of this task and also implement an algorithm for it and prove the algorithm upholds the chosen properties.

+## Ideas for Future Tasks
+- Synthesis of formal specs from natural language
+- Synthesis of natural language from formal specs